McTsts/Minecraft-String-Utilities/README.md

 ### Commandblock Output
 You can also use string parsing to get data from commandblock outputs you can't otherwise access.
 For example the time at the start of every command (e.g. `/help me`, the time is not the same as unix timestamp, the command block time is a) local time and b) only hours/minutes/seconds) as well as the output of `/seed`.
 To do this you would first execute the command in a command block, then copy the `LastOutput` of this command into the string parser.
 This process can be optimized a lot by using a prep string, max chars and limiting the char set it searches for.

+### Getting Width
+Getting the length of a non-JSON string is just a matter of parsing it and then using a look-up table for all characters you want to support.
+You then add up the widths of all characters (while respecting that the gap between characters is 1 pixel).

+You can for example use this to determine the length of a player name, then using [negative spaces](https://github.com/AmberWat/NegativeSpaceFont) in team prefix/suffixes to replace the player name with a different text.

+Getting the length of a JSON string is a fairly convoluted process.
+You first need to string parse the string, then [JSON parse](https://github.com/McTsts/json-parser) it, then extract all characters from the JSON, while separating bold and non-bold characters.
+You use the same look-up table process as for normal strings, with the exception, that all bold characters are 1 pixel wider than the non-bold variant.

 ## Explanation